Oh My Food Recipes

 What temperature do you bake the pork jerky?

-Instructions for how to make pork jerky:
+Instructions for how to make Chinese pork jerky or bak kwa:

 put ground pork into a silver bowl